SAP-samples/teched2023-IN264/exercises/ex2/README.md

   - <b>Job Title</b>
 <br>![](/exercises/ex2/images/Add_Parallel_Gateway_8.png) <br>

-> Note: Now, we have created  parallel branches to determine equipments and trainings for the new hire. <br>
+> Note: Now, we have created  parallel branches to determine equipment and trainings for the new hire. <br>

 ### 3)	View the Equipment Determination decision for the newly hired employee
   a.
 Click on the “**Equipment Determination**” decision. <br>